Thumb Sucking/Snoring Appliances

 Signs to Look Out For In Habitual Thumb Sucking and Snoring

 On the other hand, snoring should not be overlooked in children.
 It is somewhat associated with sleep apnea.
-As children are too young to articulate sleeping problems and the symptoms, in that case snoring is the most obvious sign of having trouble breathing.
+As children may not be able to articulate sleeping problems and the symptoms, snoring may be the most obvious sign of troubled breathing.

 Appliances to Stop Thumb Sucking and Snoring

 Thumb sucking, if not stopped early enough, may cause dental problems.
 And snoring causes sleeping problems and may interrupt everyone surrounding’s sleep.
 Either of these, if not treated, can cause serious health-related problems.
 Fortunately, dentists have come up with appliances that are helpful in alleviating these problems.

 In order to break the habit of thumb sucking, anti-thumb sucking appliances are used.
 Some consist of wires that connect the teeth together so that there is no space to suck the thumb.
 These devices are designed to disrupt the motion of thumb sucking that in no way harms the child.
 Other devices include a thumb-mounted apparatus that can be worn on the thumb to prevent sucking during the day and night.